 Take some time to really figure out your target market and where they hang out, what they do, what they love, what makes them tick.
 Then craft an overall plan that meets them where they are.
 Once you make the plan – stick to it!
 Sustained, ongoing, strategic effort is what will really help you break through.

-Here's a link to an entire series about book marketing that is available totally free.
+link to an entire series about book marketing (page no longer exists) that is available totally free.
 All of them have great info that applies to e-books, but especially listen to the second one with Danny Iny who is an amazingly successful e-book author.

 As with all marketing, you need a good plan for launching and promoting a new eBook.